Enable in-context shopping on AI agentsVersión beta privada

 Use the sandbox to validate parsing, field mappings, and data quality before enabling live updates.

-First, upload your product catalog CSV using the Files API.
+First, upload a connected account’s product catalog CSV using the Files API.
 A successful request returns a File object, which includes the id.

 - Specify